Back to stories

 “I saw it as something that could be life-changing,” Christian said.
 “I thought, ‘Why not?
 What do I have to lose?’”

 His penchant for engagement quickly revealed itself, as Christian chose the Data Analytics training pathway because he saw it as the technical training curriculum that would challenge him most.
-That choice internalized a Year Up lesson that Christian lives daily: get comfortable with the uncomfortable.
+That choice internalized a Year Up United lesson that Christian lives daily: get comfortable with the uncomfortable.

 “When I started the program, I realized I was a shy person, and I wasn’t a technical person either,” he said.
 “We were working with SQL, Presto, Tableau, Python—very technical stuff.
 But I felt like I could thrive doing this.
-Year Up helped harness my curiosity.”
+Year Up United helped harness my curiosity.”

 “My mom raised me, and she was always on my case about being organized,” Christian said.
-“I didn’t see it go into effect until Year Up since there were so many moving pieces.”
+“I didn’t see it go into effect until Year Up United since there were so many moving pieces.”

 During his six-month internship at LinkedIn, Christian’s willingness to learn took his core strengths to the next level.
 He asked for feedback from his internship supervisor and LinkedIn colleagues, clearly stated what his goals were for his career, and sought ways to contribute to LinkedIn’s success.
 His communication and commitment led to a contract position at the conclusion of his internship, which set the stage for his full-time role.